automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 <img src="LW_S3_7.png" width="495" height="292">

-* It will start with **Get the Event details**.
-This Object will use the EventID send by the webhook payload to get all the event specific data.
+* The map starts with **Get the Event details** object.
+It will use the EventID send by the [Webhook payload](https://support.lacework.com/hc/en-us/articles/360034367393-Webhook) to get all the event specific data.
 * If you enabled the Auto Remediation via the CLI inside the LaceworkConfig of the Map via **"dotheremediationviacli": "true"** it will print out all the S3 Buckets that will remediate all buckets by using the AWS CLI.
 * If you enabled the Auto Remediation via the Object inside the LaceworkConfig of the Map via **"dotheremediationviaobject": "true"** it will remediate all buckets by using the Kaholo S3 bucket object from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
 * It will send out a Slack message for each S3 bucket that will be remediated to the Webhook you configured in Slack.